 Adapted from a Greek instrument and brought to Ireland in the 1960s, the Irish bouzouki is the latest addition to our traditional music arsenal.
 Looking not unlike a giant mandolin, the instrument was popularized by Irish folk legend Dónal Lunny from Tullamore, County Offaly, who uses one in groups Planxty and LAPD.

-With such a rich and bright sound its no surprise we stole the idea and made it our own.
-Bouzoukis are now regulars at many a traditional music session.
+With such a rich and bright sound it's no surprise we stole the idea and made it our own.
+Bouzoukis are now regulars at many traditional music sessions.

 Hear it at: The Cobblestone, Smithfield, County Dublin